Are you using one of the big chiropractic marketing companies, or thinking about it?

 Or, maybe they have a slick story that can sound reasonable to someone who is not well versed in how online marketing really works.
 The devil is in the details.

 For one specific chiropractic marketing company (one of the largest) I found 15-20 clients in some of the larger cities and two to five in smaller ones.
 They have thousands of clients.
-Your business may be one of them.

 If you’re in a small town you may not run into this conflict of interest right away, but that doesn’t mean a big agency won’t be working with one of your local competitors tomorrow.